Install the first Application Workspace Server

 The following authentication methods are supported:

 • Windows Authentication The Windows/Active Directory service account that has been configured in the previous step will be used to authenticate with the SQL database.
-Make sure that both the service account from the previous screen and the user account that runs the setup (for database schema creation) has permission to access the SQL Database.
+Make sure that both the service account from the previous screen and the user account that runs the setup (for database schema creation) have permission to access the SQL Database.

 • SQL Server Authentication Specify account credentials of an SQL user with SQL database permissions.